Return to the Cognitive Effort Discounting Task page

 Script Author: Katja Borchert, Ph.D. (firstname.lastname@example.org) for Millisecond Software LLC

-Millisecond Software thanks Jenny Crawford and her lab for help fine-tuning the Cognitive Effort
+Millisecond Software thanks Jenny Crawford and her lab at Washington University in St. Louis

-This script implements a Cognitive Effort Discounting Procedure to establish
+This script implements a variant of the Cognitive Effort Discounting Procedure to establish

 indifference points (minimum price points) at which people start to discount ("devalue") monetary rewards